karan757527/zero-to-hero-python/README.md

 zero-to-hero-python
 ===================

-Python learning with basic examples i tried
+Python learning with the help of basic examples.